sanctumos/sanctum-crm/README.md

 # Sanctum CRM

-A modern Customer Relationship Management system built with PHP, Bootstrap UI, and SQLite, designed for managing contacts, deals, and business relationships with Web3 integration capabilities.
+A modern, API-first Customer Relationship Management system built with PHP, Bootstrap UI, and SQLite, designed for seamless integration with Letta AI agents and the broader Sanctum AI ecosystem.
+Features intelligent first-boot configuration and MCP (Model Context Protocol) compatibility for AI agent integration.

 ## 📄 License